MoVe4BT/MoVe4BT.github.io/supplemental material.md

 The reason for not choosing the BlueROV benchmark is that it contains parallel nodes.
 Checklist is a series of examples, consisting of many fallback nodes connected by sequence nodes, and each rollback node is composed of a condition node and an action node.
-The BTs corresponding to Checklist5 and Checklsit10 is shown in the figure below：
+The BTs corresponding to Checklist5 and Checklsit10 is shown in the figure below(the image is from the website of BehaVerify)：
 <div style="display: flex;">
   <img src="resources/checklist5.png" alt="Image 1" style="width:100%; padding: 4px;">
 </div>